-- A student has been incorrectly placed - A student finds the course is not meeting his or her expectations during the eight-day drop/add period - A student needs a specific course to qualify for college/university admission - There is a medical reason for course change - Credit has already been granted for the course in question - A prerequisite for the course in question is missing
+- A student has been incorrectly placed - A student finds an elective course is not meeting his or her expectations during the eight-day drop/add period - A student needs a specific course to qualify for college/university admission - There is a medical reason for course change - Credit has already been granted for the course in question - A prerequisite for the course in question has not been met

-A student may request to drop or add a course during this eight-day period if he or she obtains written permission from parents, teacher(s), and the counselor through a Schedule Change Request Form.
+A student may request to drop or add a course during this eight-day period by submitting a Schedule Change Request Form.
 A student will be required to continue attendance of the original class until the schedule change is reflected on RenWeb.
 In addition, seniors wishing to drop a course after transcripts have been sent to colleges and universities must notify each institution of the modification to their academic program.